Neolex-Security/WaybackRust/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -o, --output <FILE>    Name of the file to write the list of urls (default: print on stdout)
+    -o, --output <FILE>                   Name of the file to write the list of urls (default: print on stdout) -t, --threads <numbers of threads>    The number of threads you want. (default: 10)

 ARGS:
     <domain>    Get urls from this domain